 For the Intern designation, you must currently be enrolled in a foreign college or university, or have graduated within the past 12 months.
 For trainee, you must have a degree plus one year of work experience, or a total of five years’ work experience, in the field you are looking to train in.
 You may intern in the U.S. for 12 months, or train for 18 months.

 For both, you must go through a designated sponsor to obtain your J-1 visa.
 The sponsors vary widely in costs and benefits of their programs.

-Some sponsors will (for a cost) place you an internship, and perhaps even help with housing and other logistics.
+Some sponsors will place you in an internship (for a cost), and perhaps even help with housing and other logistics.
 If you have already found your own internship or traineeship, other sponsors will solely do your paperwork and get you your visa for a lesser fee (and perhaps even at the cost of your employer rather than yourself!)

 Preparing Resumes and Interviews

 In most cases, you’re going to be tasked with finding -- and landing -- your own internship.
 That means it’s time to Americanize your resume (no CVs here!) and practice your interview skills.